Why Design Prototyping Is the Key to Building Successful Digital Products

 Instead of just speeding up coding, prototyping focuses on building the product correctly from the start.
 This pre-development validation provides measurable returns on investment (ROI) and significantly reduces the chance of major failure.
 This article will explain what design prototyping is, its financial benefits, and how it helps achieve product-market fit.

-Successful prototypes have four essential qualities that ensure they provide meaningful, actionable feedback:
+Successful prototypes have four essential qualities that, with the expertise of a designer, ensure they provide meaningful, actionable feedback:

 Why Design Prototyping Is the Key to Building Successful Digital Products - Photo 1